 Endorsement-Only Requirements 24 hours required, grade of B+ or better required

-individuals certified by the Illinois State Board of Education (ISBE)
+individuals licensed by the Illinois State Board of Education (ISBE)

-are required to complete certification tests specific to their teaching
+are required to complete licensure tests specific to their teaching

 license.
 LBS1 Endorsement students must complete the following